AlexNorell/website/content/post/set-up-yubikey/index.md

 We can see that our primary private key is not available because it only says that subkeys are available.

-To move our subkey private keys to our yubikey, we need to select them and use the `keytocard` command.
+To move our subkey private keys to our YubiKey, we need to select them and use the `keytocard` command.

 ### Encryption Key